Namn23/ISFM/README.md

 ### Datasets

 We use the following datasets.
-Please organize the files following the directory structure.
+Please organize the files following the dataset directory structure.

 | Datasets | Download link |
 |:--------|:-----------|